gnss-sdr/gnss-sdr/README.md

 Once you have installed these packages, you can jump directly to [how to download the source code and build GNSS-SDR](#download-and-build-linux).
 Alternatively, if you need to manually install those libraries, please keep reading.

 Note for Ubuntu 14.04 LTS "trusty" users: you will need to build from source and install GNU Radio manually, as explained below, since GNSS-SDR requires gnuradio-dev >= 3.7.3, and Ubuntu 14.04 came with 3.7.2.
+Install all the packages above BUT EXCEPT ```libuhd-dev```, ```gnuradio-dev``` and ```gr-osmosdr``` (and remove them if they are already installed in your machine), and install those dependencies using PyBOMBS.

 ### Manual installation of GNU Radio